 Eligibility to register.
 To register, you cannot have any financial or other negative service indicators.
 If one exists, the system identifies the office to contact to clear you for registration.

 After the second day of classes, undergraduate and graduate students are required to have their school dean’s signature on a drop/add form when registering for the first time or making any course additions.
 Deans will approve registration or course additions after this date only for truly exceptional circumstances.
 Please see http://registrar.unc.edu/guide/registration-policies/drop-add-procedures/ for more information.

 Deadlines and restrictions apply to changing your course load.
 Refer to the information on drop and withdraw, and deadline dates.
 You may use the system to add a course through the second day of classes in each session.
 You may use the system to drop a course through the second day of classes as long as you remain registered for at least one course.
 You may not use the system to reduce your course load to zero credit hours; instead you have to withdraw.
 See “Deadlines to Cancel, Drop and Withdraw” for drop and withdrawal deadlines.

 Course restrictions.
 The ADD function also identifies any course restrictions specific to the course section that you are requesting.
 Academic departments may restrict course sections by student classification (freshman, sophomore, junior, senior, etc), major, school, or any combination of the above.
 If you are not eligible to register for a course section, the system does not permit you to add it.
-Contact the teaching department for approval to have a course added.
+Contact the teaching department to request approval to have a course added.